apollographql/specs-join/join.spec.md

 ```

 // TODO: is this correct?
 How can this possibly work without definining `_entities` resolver?
 The `_entities` resolver need not be explicitly be defined in the subgraph schema.
 If it is defined, its specified types are ignored.
-It will be assumed that the resolver is capable of resolving objects and interfaces from any key specified within the join schema.
+It will be assumed that the resolver is capable of resolving objects and interfaces from any key specified within the supergraph.

 # Validations